 This data is single slice and there is shown in a single 2D window.
 Sometimes single-slice timeseries data

 is (incorrectly) represented as a 3D NIFTI file, and would be displayed as such by quantiphyse.
-If this is the
+This should not be

 Treat as 2D multi-volume.